Home > Tours > Canada & Alaska Tours > Alaska Tours > Ultimate Alaska & The Yukon with Alaska Cruise

 Bites & Brews

 This morning, spend a little more time marveling at the wonder of Denali National Park.
-Then, enjoy a friendly atmosphere during lunch at the 49th State Brewery to taste some local specialties and play Alaska lawn-games.
+Then, enjoy a friendly atmosphere during lunch at the 49th State Brewery to taste local specialties and play Alaska lawn-games.
 Travel into the heart of Alaska to Fairbanks, where the remainder of the day is at leisure.
 (B/L)

 Native American Traditions

 TOUR HIGHLIGHT - CULTURAL GEMS: Experience frontier living in an Athabascan village on the Chena River.
-Here in the Alaskan forests, cabins are made of spruce logs, and the old ways of living with the land are beautifully preserved in the heritage of the Athabascan Native culture.
-Learn about traditions and survival in an unforgiving yet beautiful environment, where generations of Athabascans skillfully survived for over 10,000 years, ultimately adapting to village life and Western culture in the past century.
+Here in the Alaskan forests, cabins are made of spruce logs, and the old ways of living with the land are beautifully preserved in the heritage of the Alaska Native culture.
+Learn about traditions and survival in an unforgiving yet beautiful environment, where generations of Athabascans skillfully survived for over 10,000 years, adapting to village life and Western culture in the past century.

 Goldminers & Old Timers

 Continuing the journey into Gold Rush history, motor over the Top of the World Highway and enter Canada's Yukon Territory.
 Passing through the village of Chicken, today promises to be filled with breathtaking scenery.
+Tonight, you have reservations at Diamond Tooth Gerties, featuring ragtime music, can-can girls, and an old-fashioned casino.
+(B)

-TOUR HIGHLIGHT CULTURAL GEM: Get a rush of nostalgia for the old frontier with casino games, nostalgic tunes, and can-can shows at Dawson City's rip-roaring Diamond Tooth Gertie's saloon to relive the days of the Gold Rush, prospectors, barkeeps, and piano players in the Wild West.
+TOUR HIGHLIGHT - CULTURAL GEM: Get a rush of nostalgia for the old frontier with casino games, nostalgic tunes, and can-can shows at Dawson City's rip-roaring Diamond Tooth Gertie's saloon to relive the days of the Gold Rush, prospectors, barkeeps, and piano players in the Wild West.

 There's Gold in the Yukon!